artefactual/atom-docs/user-manual/data-templates/dacs-template.rst

 **ISAD CSV Column** ``languageNotes``

-**DACS Rule** Record information about any distinctive alphabets, scripts, symbol systems, or abbreviations employed (DACS 4.5.3).
+**DACS Rule**: Record information about any distinctive alphabets, scripts, symbol systems, or abbreviations employed (DACS 4.5.3).
 If there is no language content, record “no linguistic content.”
 (DACS 4.5.4)

 **EAD**